 In other words, the higher the R number the higher the rate of infection.
 By minimizing ‘mixing’ (stay home), adopting ‘social distancing’ (6ft wherever possible) and ‘self-isolation policies there has been a remarkable reduction in hospitalization.

-The short-term goal is to achieve an R number less than Ro.6.
+The short-term goal is to achieve an R number less

 The second number we should concern ourselves with is the Case Fatality Rate (CFR).
 The CFR is the ratio of the number of deaths as a percentage of the number of confirmed cases.
 We should be cautious with this number since it depends on the number of recorded infections.
 Clearly, in the early stages of an epidemic (pandemic), there will be relatively few cases making the rate of fatality appear to be higher.
 We are, however, reaching a stage where useful comparisons can be made between countries and increasingly between population segments: between states, socio-economic groups, and, most significantly, between age and ethnic groups.